Jobhdez/jobhdez.github.io/_posts/2023-7-22-python-internals.md

 author: Job Hernandez
 ---

+*version 1.2*: add conclusion, fix typos, 7/23/23

 *version 1.1*: fix typos, change title, change headings, 7/22/23

 *version 1*: initial version, 7/22/23

 ## Introduction
-I am on a journey to understand programming deeply or as deeply as I can and as a result I want to understand the programming languages that I have some experience with better.
+I am on a journey to understand programming deeply or as deeply as I can and as a result I want to understand the programming languages I use.
 In this article I will explore the Python programming language; specifically, I will briefly explain the execution model of Python and explore some features that experienced engineers may argue are conducive to building large systems.

 After writing this blog post I have realized that Python is indeed a powerful language.
 Python3 is strongly typed with dynamic and static guarantees (with mypy).
 This is similar to Lisp which is what made it so much better back in the day; moreover, Python has first class functions so you can build powerful abstractions using higher order functions.
-It allows incremental development, perhaps not as interactive as Common Lisp + SLIME but it does offer a repl nonetheless which enables you to experiment with your programming ideas, get feedback and develop programs that have little bugs (since you have already tested your ideas on the repl).
+It allows incremental development, perhaps not as interactive as Common Lisp + SLIME but it does offer a REPL nonetheless which enables you to experiment with your programming ideas, get feedback and develop programs that have few bugs (since you have already tested your ideas on the REPL).
 Python also has a great community and has a great library ecosystem.

 Consider what Peter Norvig [said](https://norvig.com/python-lisp.html) about Python.
 He considers Python to be a dialect of Lisp: